FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 be different, for simplicity this registry requires that all entries MUST be lowercase.

-Identifiers should be unique when compared in a case-insensitive fashion.
+Identifiers MUST be unique when compared in a case-insensitive fashion.
 While {{RFC7542}} notes that similar identifiers of different case can be considered to be different, this registry is made simpler by requiring case-insensitivity.